-A person knows the limits to drink, but what about your type of alcohol and body?
+A person knows the limits to drinking, but what about your type of alcohol and body?
 What about the weight of alcohol in glass and your body weight?
 Which combination may prove dangerous?
 Let’s read the article to answer all your queries.

 Alcohol consumption can be controlled by the measurements set by the experts.
 If a person drinks accordingly he can avoid the negative effects of drinking alcohol.
 Let’s have a look at a wide but brief recommendation regarding threshold drinking.

 Table of Contents

 - What is the recommended low-risk threshold for avoiding negative health consequences from drinking?

 - Does blood alcohol concentration affect by chasing down drinks with water?

 - What factors affect a person how fast they become intoxicated?